Back to blog

 Privacy, Permissions, And Platform Rules

 Wearable data often includes health, fitness, location, biometric, or behavioral information.
-On Apple platforms, HealthKit apps must handle user authorization carefully and provide a privacy policy.
-On Android, Health Connect is the current platform direction for health and fitness data sharing, with granular permissions and platform-controlled access.
+On Apple platforms, HealthKit apps must handle user authorization carefully, avoid reading or writing health data without explicit consent, and provide a privacy policy.
+On Android, Health Connect is the current platform direction for health and fitness data sharing, with granular permissions, record-level data types, and platform-controlled access.
 Google Play policy is also moving body sensor access toward more specific health permissions, with review requirements for personal and sensitive data.

 That means privacy is not a legal appendix at the end of the project.
 It shapes the product architecture.
 The app should request only the permissions needed for the feature, explain why each data type matters, keep consent revocable, avoid storing raw data when derived features are enough, and separate user-facing insights from internal analytics.
 Teams planning AI features should also decide whether data is used only for the individual user experience or for model improvement, reporting, research, or care workflows.